christianityorigins/website/books/_posts/2024-08-13-the-origins-of-christianity.md

 Jesus Christ then became a composite literary character based on the defeated Satrap-King Izates II of Adiabene ("Kingdom of Heaven"), and other Jesus-avatars, after the First Jewish-Roman War (66–73 CE).
 The Flavian Dynasty weaponized his imperial cult and created a virus within the host: a "religion" that systematically inverted the original cult by transforming the governing elite's title into the name of a sacrificial victim.
 Tiberius Julius Alexander aka "Josephus", who was the Flavian court historian, was the prefect of Egypt at this time and had control of the Library of Alexandria and the Alexandrian School, and with the help of Alexandrian School scribes, is likely who was responsible for creating history's most devastating psy-op—a forged testament that was later used to shatter the very empire that authored it.
 He was also likely the one who burned down the Library of Alexandria soon after to cover up the tracks of his conspiracy.
 (Ironically, Tiberius Julius Alexander aka "Josephus" was the brother of Izates II who was Marcus Julius Alexander).

-**3 The Asii Origin**
+**3 The Asii Foundation (c.
+4500 BCE – 2000 BCE)**

 The Aryans were the broader confederation of Indo-Iranian clans—the horse-riding, chariot-using pastoralists who spread from the Pontic-Caspian Steppe into Europe, Anatolia, and South Asia.
 They were the ethnic and linguistic foundation of the ancient world.
 The Asii were the ruling caste.
 Roman historian Justin in 'Liber Historiarum Philippicarum' makes this explicit: "The Asii were the reges—the kings—of the Tochari.
 The Tochari and Sakaraucae were Aryan/Iranian peoples.
 The Asii ruled them".

 The Asii established a Satrapy System—a network of regional viceroys, each governing a distinct province under the suzerainty of the Steppe core.
 Every "ancient" civilization was a satrapy.

+The title of the supreme governor was always some variation of As-Sar ("Lord-King"), which became Asar (Egyptian Osiris), Aesar (Etruscan, meaning "God"), Kaesar (Greek rendering, later Latinized to Caesar), Kaiser, Tsar, Shah—all deriving from the same Scythian root.

+This was not a series of separate "ancient civilizations."
+It was a global empire administered through a unified linguistic, genetic, and theological framework.

+The Asii Core (Pontic-Caspian Steppe)

 The Asii/Asiani/Asioi and the Alani are the same people with regional names.
 Ptolemy (fl.
 127-148 AD) records that one of the Alan tribes in the vicinity of the Don was called the Asaioi—the ancestors of the modern Ossetians (https://jis.ut.ac.ir/article_76722.html).
 The name Alan is an Iranian dialectal form of the Old Iranian word Aryāna, which means "Aryan".
 The Alans (the western branch of the Asii) were the same people carrying the same "As" title westward.

-The title of the supreme governor was always some variation of As-Sar ("Lord-King"), which became Asar (Egyptian Osiris), Aesar (Etruscan, meaning "God"), Kaesar (Greek rendering, later Latinized to Caesar), Kaiser, Tsar, Shah—all deriving from the same Scythian root.

-This was not a series of separate "ancient civilizations."
-It was a global empire administered through a unified linguistic, genetic, and theological framework.

 The Yuezhi / Tocharians (Central Asia/China)